TLIEPE/demo-openai-primes/README.md

 - **MIT License**: This project is licensed under the MIT License, meaning you are free to use, modify, and distribute it as long as proper credit is given.

 - **Strict Mode Option**: OpenAI now supports a strict mode in structured output, ensuring perfect schema compliance.
 This project currently uses a relaxed mode for flexibility in examples.
 For critical applications, enabling `strict: true` is recommended to guarantee response schema adherence.

+- **Strict Mode Handling**: Version 3 introduces strict mode for structured outputs.
+This enforces exact schema validation.
+If the OpenAI model fails to generate a correct response, the script informs the user with a detailed error message instead of trying to recover or continuing silently.

 ## License
 MIT License.
 See `LICENSE` for more details.